LordZoltan/JobServe-API-Client/README.md

 to use this token, you can also head on over to the [Request Access page on the JobServe API website](https://services.jobserve.com/Developers/register) to get your own token.
 You should definitely do this if you are developing your own application or website.

-This is a work in progress
+Finally
 -

-This is currently a work in progress initially to answer a support question from a user that registered for access and then asked for some example code.
+This is created initially to answer a support question from a user that registered for access and then asked for some example code.

-Over time I hope to expand the solution to cover other flavours of .Net, and as the basis for a nuget package.

-In the meantime, I will also accept pull requests for any urgent issues.
+I encourage you to fork the library at your leisure, or use it as-is, I will also accept pull requests for any urgent issues.